 James Coady is a Shareholder in Boughton Law’s Litigation Group.
 He is Director of Boughton Law and a former Director of Meritas, an association of 191 law firms worldwide.
 He has over 30 years’ litigation experience.
 His broad practice includes aboriginal, commercial and construction litigation.

 James is frequently involved in high profile and complex cases and has appeared before all levels of the Canadian court system.
-He was appointed Queen’s Counsel in 2015 and is listed in Best Lawyers in Canada for Corporate and Commercial Litigation as well as Alternative Dispute Resolution.
+He was appointed King’s Counsel in 2015 and is listed in Best Lawyers in Canada for Corporate and Commercial Litigation as well as Alternative Dispute Resolution.

 Representative Cases as Counsel for: